Host an Event

 Five strategic plenary sessions address the cultural challenges and how to counter them in a life that finishes well:

-- OWN UP!
-Your Legacy Matters: Do you believe that grandparents matter?
+- WAKE UP!
+Building a Legacy That Matters: Do you believe that grandparents matter?
 God does, and He has a lot to say to us about His expectations for grandparents.
 In this session, we’ll unpack what God’s Word has to say about two of three critical roles God intends for grandparents in the family.
 We’ll also examine why we can’t give what we don’t have, and what God has already done to equip us to help our grandchildren navigate the world today and walk in the truth.

 - TAKE UP!
 Two Pivotal Roles: The Gospel ought to shape how we live our lives daily in our family, church and community.
 The Gospel also clarifies our roles as grandparents.
 This session will unpack two of the three roles that are pivotal in how the gospel impacts another generation.